LeBruuh/pc-monitoring-with-esp/README.md

 ## Disclaimer
 I am an absolute beginner and this is one of my first mini-projects.
 With that said, many things can be wrong or underperforming.
 Feel free to [contact me](https://discord.gg/phD7Wzf2) to tell me what to change or improve.

+I did not search for vulnerabilities.
+Therefore, it is possible some side effects occure.
+I do not take responsibility for any damage or other negative side effects (i am using my app by myself, my Windows did not say something to me).

+## Showcase
+TODO: Showcase

 ## Components